Progress is impossible without change, and those who cannot change their minds cannot change anything.

 Drive culture Breaking the Silos

 For long IT departments across industries has worked in silos.
 No longer which is possible.
 Because of the growing dependency of businesses on technology, CIOs and IT are operating now at the forefront of businesses.
 Hence CIOs along their team would require footprints across departments.
-This would provide an opportunity to drive organization’s culture and building trust, creating strong relationships among executives and managers.
+This would provide an opportunity to drive the organization’s culture and building trust, creating strong relationships among executives and managers.

 The bottom line